Daniel-KM/Omeka-S-module-BlockPlus/README.md

 The D3 graph adds the [D3 library] to display relations between items in a graph: links between subjects and objects, links between items and item sets, etc.
+An example of use can be seen on the digital library of the [Fondation de la Maison de Salins].

 #### External content